What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: A typology of HVTs

 Our notation for hidden states presupposes that they are locally determinate: if we can write $\lambda_R$ for any spatiotemporal region $R$, this means that for any such region a hidden state in that region is well-defined.
 However, not all theories are like this.
 In particular, QM states are not locally determinate: if a pair of particles is in a state \eqref{eq:entangled-state}, then we cannot ascribe any spin state to one of these particles considered in isolation.
 Therefore, if an HVT includes $\psi$ in an ineliminable way, then its ontology as a whole is locally indeterminate, even if the $\lambda$-part of that ontology is locally determinate.

-This means that we can distinguish two types of HVTs.
-(1) Locally determinate HVTs: for any spatiotemporal region $R$ and any possible state of that region, the restriction of that state to any subregion of $R$ is well-defined.
-In such theories, $\psi$ must be eliminable (or at least excluded from the variables of the theory) and all the physical content of the theory must be captured by (locally well-defined) $\lambda$'s, which might then be called ``complete states''.
-(2) Locally indeterminate HVTs: $\psi$ is not eliminable and the physical content of the theory has two parts: $\lambda$ (locally determinate) and $\psi$ (locally indeterminate).
-For example, Bohmian mechanics is locally determinate if considered as a theory in which the only real physical quantity is the positions of particles (cf. \citealt{esfeld-ontology-bohmian}).
+This means that we can distinguish two types of HVTs (and, more generally, two types of theories).
+(1) Locally determinate theories are those theories that satisfy the following condition: for any spatiotemporal region $R$ and any possible state of that region, the restriction of that state to any subregion of $R$ is well-defined.
+In locally determinate HVTs, $\psi$ must be eliminable or at least excluded from the variables of the theory, and all the physical content of the theory must be captured by (locally well-defined) $\lambda$'s, which might then be called ``complete states''.
+(2) Locally indeterminate theories are those theories that are not locally determinate.
+Any HVT that retains $\psi$ as a part of its ontology is locally indeterminate.

+For example, Bohmian mechanics is locally determinate if considered as a theory in which the only real physical quantity is the positions of particles (see, e.g., \citealt{esfeld-ontology-bohmian}).
 However, Bohmian Mechanics might also be conceived of as a theory in which particles are described by both their true position and the QM state, in which case it would be an example of a locally indeterminate HVT.